Abigail's Cafe was established in 2008

 Abigail's Cafe menu features mix of European and American dishes.
 From Portuguese steak to Schnitzel ala Warsaw.
-Polish popular food, steak on a stone, chicken Cordon Bleu, salmon Alasca and Paella.
+Polish popular food, steak on a stone, pierogies, salmon Alasca and Paella.

 We invite you to join us for lunch every weekday

 and dinner any night.

 We Are OPEN:

 Mon, Tue, Wed, Thu

 Fri, Sat. from 11 am - 1 am